5P-42 Filin

-The 5P-42 Filin (eagle owl), is a Russian electro-optic countermeasure system developed by Roselectronics for the Russian Armed Forces.
-The system is designed to disrupt enemy's combatants eyesight at night and preventing them from targeting a protected platform.
-Besides that, it is also capable to suppress night vision devices, laser rangefinders, anti-tank missile and other electro-optical sight systems.
+The 5P-42 Filin (eagle owl) is a Russian electro-optic countermeasure system developed by Roselectronics for the Russian Armed Forces.
+The system is designed to disrupt the enemy combatants' eyesight at night and prevent them from targeting a protected platform.
+Besides that, it is also capable of suppressing night vision devices, laser rangefinders, anti-tank missiles, and other electro-optical sight systems.
 It was first unveiled in December 2018, and its naval version is currently being deployed at the Admiral Gorshkov-class frigates.

 Design

 The 5P-42 Filin creates a powerful beam of light, similar to the strobe-like effect, preventing enemy soldiers from aiming and targeting protected platforms, especially if they are using guns.
-During tests, volunteers reported having trouble to reach their target when using rifles and guns to shoot targets that were protected by the system, because they couldn't see.
-Additionally, about half of the volunteers said they felt dizzy, nauseous and disoriented and about 20 percent of the volunteers reported experiencing hallucinations.
+During tests, volunteers reported having trouble reaching their targets that were protected by the system when shooting with rifles and guns, because they couldn't see.
+Additionally, about half of the volunteers said they felt dizzy, nauseous, and disoriented, and about 20 percent of the volunteers reported experiencing hallucinations.
 The effective range of the system is 500-700 m while its impact angle is 10-15 degrees.
-The Filin can be also effectively used against various military electronics operating in the optical spectrum such as infrared laser rangefinders, night-vision goggles or anti-tank missile launchers at a distance up to 5 km.
+The Filin can be also effectively used against various military electronics operating in the optical spectrum such as infrared laser rangefinders, night-vision goggles, or anti-tank missile launchers at a distance of up to 5 km.

-The system is intended for use with the Navy, Army and possibly also with law enforcement and national guard units of Russia.
+The system is intended to be used in the Navy, Army, and possibly also with law enforcement and the national guard units of Russia.